-Under the Basic Plan, certain services (e.g., outpatient hospital visits) are covered until a member reaches a specified number of visits or days of service per enrollment year.
-Visits that exceed the service limitations established under the Basic Plan are considered noncovered.
-Services provided during a noncovered visit will not be reimbursed by the Basic Plan.
+Visits and days of service that exceed the service limitations established under the Benchmark Plan are considered noncovered.
+Services provided during a noncovered visit will not be reimbursed by BadgerCare Plus.
 Providers are encouraged to inform the member when he or she has reached a service limitation.

 If a member requests a service that exceeds the limitation, the member is responsible for payment.
-Providers are strongly encouraged to make payment arrangements with the member in advance.
+Providers should make payment arrangements with the member in advance.